S. Jaishankar: Minister of External Affairs (2019–present)

 During the 2025 India–Pakistan conflict, Jaishankar played a pivotal diplomatic role.
 Jaishankar in an undated video said, "At the start of the operation, we had sent a message to Pakistan, saying, 'We are striking at terrorist infrastructure and we are not striking at the military.'"
 This statement was criticised by the opposition leaders such as Rahul Gandhi who accused Jaishankar of tipping-off Pakistan.
 The MEA later said that Jaishankar had informed Pakistan after India launched the military operation.
-According to Jaishankar, Pakistan initiated fire following India’s strikes and the exchange ceased at Pakistan’s request.
+According to Jaishankar, Pakistan initiated fire following India's strikes and the exchange ceased at Pakistan's request.
 In July 2025, he rejected claims of US mediation in the ceasefire with Pakistan.
-However, Trump reiterated that he mediated ceasefire between India and Pakistan.
+However, Trump reiterated multiple times that he mediated ceasefire between India and Pakistan.

-In 2025 United States–India diplomatic and trade crisis Jaishankar played a vital role for safeguarding India's own national interest particularly of farmers,small producers ,oil purchases from Russia.He also was a key architect in rebuilding India-China relations to new highs during this crisis.He clearly stated that US must respect India's red lines and also called the US tariffs unfair and unjust.
+On 22 September 2026, Mr. Jaishankar led a meeting with French Foreign Minister Jean-Noël Barrot and UAE Foreign Minister Sheikh Abdullah bin Zayed Al Nahyan, to discuss joint projects in space, artificial intelligence, and culture, as well as political developments in West Asia.